 As a starting position for leveraging information, Sunzi stresses the simplicity in the overall organizational scheme.
 All information leverages out to “surprise” or “straightforward” operations; there’s no need to reinvent the wheel or overcomplicate the efforts.
 Instead, it’s all about mastering the basics.
 One must know organizations, systems, and capacities.
 One must know one’s weaknesses – old and new.
 One must master and adapt their functional procedures.
 One must reiterate one’s mastery over these elements, and do so continually and in perpetuity.

-New gadgets, technology, buzzwords, etc. should not be the functional focus of CS.
+New gadgets, technology, buzzwords, etc. should not be the functional focus of information security.
 The basics, understood properly, are the foundation of all effective security, mastering them takes time, effort, and continuous practice.
 Again, it is not an end product, but a process – without end.

 That the velocity of cascading water can send boulders bobbing about is due to its strategic advantage (shih).
 That a bird of prey when it strikes can smash its victim to pieces is due to its timing.
 So it is with the expert at battle that his strategic advantage (shih) is channeled and his timing is precise.
 His strategic advantage (shih) is like a drawn crossbow and his timing is like releasing the trigger.
 Even amidst the tumult and the clamor of battle, in all its confusion, he cannot be confused.
 Even amidst the melee and the brawl of the battle, with positions shifting every which way, he cannot be defeated.